-As localities are considered to be of greater than local significance has advice been sought from Landgate before proceeding with the submission?
-Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new locality, does the area meet the necessary lot and size requirements?
-Is the locality situated on land administered by another government agency?
+As localities are considered to be of greater than local s been sought from Landgate before proceeding with the lvice Does the submission name conform to the policies in Section 1?
+Yes No N/A Language ī i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new locality, does the lot and size requirements? area me et the ne cessary Is the locality situated on land administered by another government agency?
 Is the land privately owned or part of a commercial area?
 Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a member of the public, does it include sufficient background information on why the name and/or boundary change would be appropriate?
-(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
-(See Section 9) Is the name of Aboriginal origin?
-If so, have the relevant Aboriginal groups been consulted and provided their consent (See Sections 7 and 9) Have the policies been complied with?
-If not, is consultation required with emergency service response and other service providers?
-Have the relevant residents, ratepayers and businesses been consulted?
-Have objections received during public consultation been addressed?
-Has a report on the naming proposal been discussed and signed off by all councillors prior to lodgement with Landgate?
-If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+(See Section 9) If the naming submission originally came from a member include sufficient background information on why the na change would be appropriate?
+(See Section 9) er of the p me and/o oublic, do or bounda es it ary If the naming proposal comes from a local government area, has consultation with relevant interest groups such and community groups been undertaken?
+(See Section h as histo Is the name of Aboriginal origin?
+If so, have the relevant consulted and provided their consent (See Sections 7 a nal group: s been Have the policies been complied with?
+If not, is consulta emergency service response and other service provider uired with Have the relevant residents, ratepayers and businesses been co insulted?
+Have objections received during public consultation bee en addres sed?
+Has a report on the naming proposal been discussed an councillors prior to lodgement with Landgate?
+OR nd signed l off by al l If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been